by Stefan Stenudd

 Another kind of stillness would be the Mountain resting on Earth.
 Again as it is and should be.
 But that's not completely true to the ancient mind.
 The Mountain grows out of the soil and its natural place, therefore, is below it.
 Earth is unstable and the mountain is not, so when their places are reversed even the solid mountain risks breaking, like in an earthquake.
 Indeed, this the 23rd hexagram is called Splitting Apart.
 Even the image of the hexagram suggests it, with a crack all the way down under the top line.

-The reverse, with the Mountain below the Earth, is hexagram 24, which is called Return or The Turning Point.
-Contrary to the previous hexagram, it's a positive one bringing good tidings.
-Things are back to normal.
-When the Earth rests on the Mountain, things are as they should be, whatever happened before, and we can relax.
+The reverse, with the Mountain below the Earth, is hexagram 15, which is called Modesty.
+Contrary to the previous hexagram, it's a positive one bringing good tidings — provided modesty is used, like a mountain hiding most of its huge body under the surface of the earth.
+When the Earth rests on the Mountain, things are as they should be, stable and safe.

 Let's finish with a dramatic duo — that of Fire and Thunder.
 Combining them, we immediately think of lightning, the fire from the sky.
 What makes the most sense, then, is having Fire below the Thunder, like a lightning bolt initiated by the heavenly storm strikes the ground and causes fire.
 That's hexagram 55, called Abundance or Fullness.
 A spectacular thing — for everyone not at the spot where lightning strikes.
 It shows the power of Heaven when it is the most sensational.
 It may be scary and dangerous, but it is a great show.